ReadAlongs/Studio/docs/web-app.md

  - [ReadAlong Studio Editor](https://readalong-studio.mothertongues.org/#/editor)
  - [L'éditeur du Studio ReadAlong](https://readalong-studio.mothertongues.org/fr/#/editor)
  - [El editor del Studio de ReadAlong](https://readalong-studio.mothertongues.org/es/#/editor)

+The usage documentation for the Editor is also the tour.
+Please click on the "Take the tour"/"¡Siga el tour!"/"Visite guidée" button at the top of the page to get familiar with all the features of the Editor.

 ### Opening a ReadAlong in the Editor